 Generally, all TPU operations are pipelined and overlapped.
 To perform a matmul $X \cdot A \to Y$, a TPU would first need to copy chunks of matrices A and X from HBM into VMEM, then load them into the MXU which multiplies chunks of 8x128 (for X) and 128x128 (for A), then copy the result chunk by chunk back to HBM.
 To do this efficiently, the matmul is pipelined so the copies to/from VMEM are overlapped with the MXU work.
 This allows the MXU to continue working instead of waiting on memory transfers, keeping matmuls compute-bound, not memory-bound.

-Here's an example of how you might perform an elementwise product from HBM:
+Here's an example of how you might perform an elementwise product from HBM.
+These are excerpts from an animation found in the online version of the book: